OneDrive Usage Report In M365 Admin Center & PowerShell

 “Authentication complete.
 You can return to the application.
 Feel free to close this browser tab.”

 Step 6.
 Once you see it, go back to the PowerShell portal.
-Finally type
+Type:

 Get-MgReportOneDriveActivityUserDetail -Period <Days> -OutFile <FilePath>